Jau-Al/friendly-netstat/README.md

 Friendly-netstat shows you connected ports and programs or listening servers every X seconds.

 The output is also written in connections[time].txt (in this script folder).
-The file is refreshed with the terminal output.
+The file is refreshed from the terminal output.

 ## Execution
 ### Command Line